Best Recommendations for a Type 2 Diabetes Diet Plan

 Healthy Fats

 As it turns out, not all fats are bad for you.
-Healthy fats, including unsaturated and monosaturated fats, can actually benefit your body.
-Healthy fats, like vegetable oils (such as olive, canola, sunflower, soy, and corn), nuts, seeds, and fish, alongside high fiber foods can aid in glucose control.
+Healthy fats, including unsaturated fats can actually benefit your body.
+The two most common types of unsaturated fats are monounsaturated and polyunsaturated fats.
+Both are found in many foods, such as vegetable oils (such as olive oil, canola, sunflower, soy, and corn), nuts, seeds, and fish, alongside high fiber foods that can aid in glucose control.

 Carbohydrates (in Moderation)

 Carbohydrates, such as bread or rice, are important sources of energy for your body, and shouldn’t be eliminated from your diet plan.
-However, it’s important to manage how much carbs you eat, as they can raise your blood sugar levels.
+However, it’s important to manage how much carbs you eat, as they can raise your blood sugar levels and sometimes cholesterol levels as well.
+When possible count calories or practice portion control.

 Balanced Meals

-Ensuring you eat meals that are balanced and contain lean protein, vegetables, fruits, complex carbohydrates, healthy fats, and minimal sugar/processed foods help balance your blood sugar and maintain its normal range.
+Ensuring you eat meals that are balanced and contain lean protein foods, fresh or frozen vegetables, fruits, complex carbohydrates, healthy fats, and minimal sugar/processed foods help balance your blood sugar and maintain its normal range.

 Diet Plans That Are Type 2 Diabetes-Friendly